I'm sure we all know someone who has had a burnout, or have even had one ourselves.

 It gives us space to respond to our life, rather than react and go in to overdrive.

-2. Learn what your boundaries are and how you can implement them
+2. Learn what your boundaries are and how you can implement them (this is a more integrative version of coaching to help with burnout)

 Have you got a problem saying no?